Rafat-i/Expense-Tracker-App/README.md

 1. **Create an Account**
    - Open the app
-   - Tap "Sign Up"
+   - Tap "Sign Up" tab
    - Enter email, password, and username
    - Tap "Sign Up" to create your account

 2. **Add a Transaction**
    - Login to your account
-   - Tap "Add Transaction" on the dashboard
+   - Tap the blue "+" button on the dashboard
    - Enter amount, select type (Income/Expense)
    - Choose a category
+   - Select a date
    - Add an optional note
    - Tap "Save Transaction"

 3. **View Your Balance**
    - Dashboard displays your current balance
    - See total income and expenses at a glance
+   - Filter by category using the horizontal scroll menu

 4. **Manage Transactions**
-   - Tap "View Transactions" to see all entries
    - Tap a transaction to edit it
    - Swipe left to delete a transaction
+   - Changes sync automatically with Firebase

+5. **View Summary Analytics**
+   - Tap "Summary" in the bottom navigation
+   - Select time period (All Time, This Month, Last Month, This Year)
+   - View expenses and income breakdown by category
+   - See percentage distributions and average transaction amounts

+6. **Manage Profile**
+   - Tap "Profile" in the bottom navigation
+   - View your account information
+   - Tap "Logout" to sign out

 ## Team Contributions